Ed.D. in Curriculum and Instruction

 Admission to the program requires a significant commitment of time for the duration of the individual’s program.
 The inability to devote the necessary time will require the individual to drop out of the program.

 This program follows a modified cohort model.
 Individuals are admitted to a specific group, called a cohort, and follow the schedule for the cohort to which they are assigned.
-Cognate courses may be taken independent from the rest of the cohort, but with other members of their cognate group.
+Electives may be taken independent from the rest of the cohort.
 Cohorts begin in June of each year.
 In the event of emergencies that require an individual to drop out of the normal schedule, they may be required to join another cohort group with another schedule.

-Applicants seeking admission to the doctoral program in Literacy must submit the following directly to the Office of Graduate Admissions:
+Applicants seeking admission to the doctoral program in Curriculum and Instruction must submit the following directly to the Office of Graduate Admissions:

 1. Graduate Application